resource-watch/slate/source/includes/api/_graph.md

 }
 ```

+**This endpoint does not return a paginated list - you will receive a full list of all the concepts available in the graph.
+Additionally, the returned response can only be filtered by application, not searched - which means that it's very unlikely that you will receive a reduced payload by using this endpoint.
+As such, uou should avoid using this specific endpoint since it might harm the performance of your application, should the graph increase significantly in size.
+You can find alternative endpoints in the sections below that allow you to navigate the graph by similarity of concepts, which is the recommended approach to navigating the graph.**

 This endpoint returns the list of concepts available in the graph.
 If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one concept.
 Check out the [Graph concept reference](#graph-concept-reference) for details on each of the fields of the returned response.

-Please keep in mind this endpoint **does not return a paginated list** - instead, it returns all the concepts available in the graph, no matter how many they are.
-You should avoid using this specific endpoint since it might harm the performance of your application, should the graph increase significantly in size.

 ### Filters